 If you aren’t on campus and live more than 50 miles from Salem, you may request that we mail you materials.
 Patrons are responsible for all items once they are mailed and for returning the items within the due date at their own expense.

-Just a reminder that over the summer the majority of the bound periodicals moved to offsite storage.
+Just a reminder that the majority of the bound periodicals moved to offsite storage.
 You can request articles using our ILL infrastructure.

-The collection of monographs and thesis we received from CST arrived over the summer, are shelved as their own collection on the first floor of the library, and are available for browsing and borrowing.
+The collection of monographs and thesis from CST are shelved as their own collection on the first floor of the library, and are available for browsing and borrowing.
 They may be found via our online catalog.

 Many of the library's resources are available online; you can access databases, journal articles, newspaper articles, ebooks, films, and music, all from your computer.
 Check out the library's guide: How to Find Online Resources and Access Library Services Remotely